-(i) any advertisement, invitation or document which consists of or contains information likely to lead, directly or indirectly, to the doing of any act referred to in Section 103(1)(a) or (b) is regarded as an advertisement, invitation or document which is or contains an invitation to do such act; and (ii) any advertisement, invitation or document which is or contains an invitation directed at, or the contents of which are likely to be accessed or read (whether concurrently or otherwise) by, the public is deemed to be or contain an invitation to the public.
+- (i) any advertisement, invitation or document which consists of or contains information likely to lead, directly or indirectly, to the doing of any act referred to in Section 103(1)(a) or (b) is regarded as an advertisement, invitation or document that is or contains an invitation to do such act; and - (ii) any advertisement, invitation or document which is or contains an invitation directed at, or the contents of which are likely to be accessed or read (whether concurrently or otherwise) by the public is deemed to be or contain an invitation to the public.

-Accordingly, information inviting investment in equity or debt securities or in a collective investment scheme which is available on a website is likely to be regarded as an "invitation to the public" requiring SFC authorization in the absence of an available exemption.
+Accordingly, information inviting investment in equity or debt securities or in a collective investment scheme which is available on a website is likely to be regarded as an "invitation to the public" requiring SFC authorisation unless a specific exemption is available.